The Footprint Viewport

 Pads

-Pads are shown as solid rectangles colored the same as a Top or bottom layer, or optionally coloured yellow.
+Pads are shown as solid rectangles colored the same as a Top or bottom layer, or optionally colored yellow.
 (You would have them colored yellow so you can clearly see what is a part in what is a normal copper area).

 Pads are used as areas to glue the parts to the PCB.
 The glue being the electrical solder.